Sign Up for our

 Do you want to sleep better?
 Sign up for our free sleep plan and join a community of people becoming a better version of themselves.
 We’ll help you improve your sleep, slowly, steadily and successfully.
 We'll send you an e-mail a week for four weeks and we will build up habits and routines that will make you sleep better.

 Poor sleep causes sleep deprivation and affects performance.
 It also affects attendance.
-It affects them big time.
+It affects them both big time.

 It affects them to such an extent that sleep loss and associated fatigue costs the UK economy over £30bn and the US economy $150bn a year¹ ².
 It costs Japan $138bn and Germany $60³.
 This ranges between 2 – 3% of GDP.
 That’s the entire health or military budgets of these countries.
 Let that sink in for a moment.